awsdocs/aws-deeplens-user-guide/doc_source/deeplens-start-registering-device-using-console-v1_1.md

-# Step 1: Connect Your AWS DeepLens 2019 Edition Device to Your Computer<a name="deeplens-start-registering-device-using-console-v1_1"></a>
+# Connect Your AWS DeepLens 2019 Edition Device to Your Computer<a name="deeplens-start-registering-device-using-console-v1_1"></a>

 To use a computer to register your AWS DeepLens 2019 Edition device, you must first connect the device to your computer\.
 To connect your device to your computer, follow the steps below\.